mvinayakam/IsaiToday/replit.md

 ## Overview
 IsaiToday is a full-stack social discovery platform for sharing and exploring songs globally, with a focus on Indian music.
 It offers daily song recommendations, playlist creation, song reactions, and a trending music feed.
 The platform integrates with YouTube for playback and metadata, featuring a dark-mode design inspired by Spotify and Notion.
 Its core purpose is to connect users through shared musical experiences, offering a unique blend of social interaction and music discovery.

+### Key Features
+- **Social Commenting**: Users can comment on songs with support for @mentions to tag other users
+- **User Tagging**: @mention autocomplete functionality allows users to easily tag others in comments
+- **Interactive Comments**: Mentions are displayed as clickable links to user profiles
+- **Comment Management**: Users can delete their own comments with a simple click

 ## User Preferences
 Preferred communication style: Simple, everyday language.